MasteryEducation/SecuritiesExamsMastery.ca/content/csc/14/1/index.md

 - [ ] Pinpointing external threats
 - [ ] Recognizing growth opportunities

-> **Explanation:** SWOT—Strengths, Weaknesses, Opportunities, and Threats—focuses on internal and external business factors.
-While bond yield spreads can be important in certain fixed-income analyses, they are not a central component of a SWOT framework.
+> **Explanation:**( SWOT—Strengths, Weaknesses, Opportunities, and Threats—focuses on internal and external business factors.
+While bond yield spreads can be important in certain fixed-income analyses, they are not a central component of a SWOT framework.)

----

 ### Which of the following elements indicates good corporate governance practices?
 - [x] A diverse and independent board of directors